Central Liquidity Facility

 For Alloya Members with Previously Established CLF Membership

-If your credit union is already a member of the CLF, your credit union is covered by Alloya’s Correspondent Member status with the CLF, and no further action is required.
+If your credit union is already a direct member of the CLF, your credit union is covered by Alloya’s Correspondent Member status with the CLF, and no further action is required.
 You can continue to follow the existing processes for borrowing with Alloya’s assistance.